Have you considered investing in early-stage startups? But you don’t know how to do it? Here

 In this blog post, we will give some tips to get you going.

-Nowadays these barriers have been reduced: there are online investment platforms that use standardized contracts and offer instant access to a range of companies.
-With a website like this, everyone can get passionate about investing in early-stage startups.
+These days investing in startups has become quite convenient: there are online investment platforms that use standardized contracts and offer instant access to a range of companies.
+With a website like that, everyone can get passionate about investing in early-stage startups.
 You can find yourself working alongside enthusiastic entrepreneurs who want their company to become the new Google or Facebook.
 Let’s face it: that’s pretty cool.
 Investors find that it gives a lot of energy to help early-stage startups to reach their goals.
 You might say: we are in a golden age of startup investing.